Background and Career

 "It may sound like a broken record, yet it is worth reiterating that delivering successful outcomes are the pivotal element of successful relationships."

-This kind of relationship is built upon the right expectations and delivering business outcomes or what the customer wants us to deliver.
-'Give yourself a chance to understand what the customer is looking for in the first 3 months and spend the first 3 months achieving that.
-Look at the milestones of success and if needed stay focused don't look at big shiny goals that are far away, focus on the immediate goals that deliver value now”
+This relationship is built upon the right expectations and delivering business outcomes or what the customer wants us to have.
+'Give yourself a chance to understand what the customer is looking for in the first three months and spend the first three months achieving that.
+Look at the milestones of success, and if needed, stay focused.
+Don't look at big shiny goals that are far away; focus on the immediate goals that deliver value now."